-If before, during, or after a UDN evaluation, a CS decides that a proband would benefit from one or more of the 'omics analyses available at the MC, then the CS completes a Metabolomics Request in the Gateway.
-Requests for metabolomics analysis are reviewed by the MC, with additional consultation with the referring CS as necessary.
-If no specific hypotheses are generated the standard approach with all samples is to perform untargeted metabolomics and/or lipidomics.
-A targeted approach to metabolomics and/or lipidomics is used if there are specific hypotheses regarding the participant's diagnosis that the MC wishes to explore.
-The resultant data is initially analyzed and reviewed by the MC, and if necessary, the data are reviewed by the Metabolomics Case Review Committee and requesting CS.
+Each CS is recommended to complete a Metabolomics Request in the Gateway and collect the appropriate specimen(s) for analysis.
+Requests for metabolomics analysis are reviewed by the Metabolomics Consultation Team at Mayo Clinic.
+In addition, Mayo Clinic's laboratory information system will be queried for potential patient laboratory data regarding past commercial testing results.
+If no specific hypotheses are generated, the MC will offer to perform untargeted metabolomics and/or lipidomics.
+If there are specific hypothesis regarding the participant's diagnosis that the CS wishes to explore, one or more targeted approaches to metabolomics will be available to pursue (see Table 2).
+The resultant data is initially analyzed and reviewed by the Metabolomics Case Review Committee and requesting CS.
 If no diagnosis is identified, further rounds of analysis may be undertaken based on new hypotheses generated via discussions between the Metabolomics Case Review Committee and referring CS.
-The following figure outlines this workflow:
+Figure 1 outlines this workflow.